2017 1

 2016 Carruaders de Lafite - similar in style to Duhart Milon.
 Fine second wine.
 92p

 2016 Lafite - 92% Cabernet Sauvignon + 8% Merlot.
-Incredibly precise, refined and sophisticated, rich and complex, fabulous structure and length.
+Precise, refined, sophisticated, rich, complex, fabulous structure and length.
 98-99p.
 Awesome effort.
 You'll be unable to find Lafite's striking elegance and finesse in many places in Bordeaux!

-Mouton Rothschild - I always enjoy this short ride from reception to the tasting room in a golf car.
-Philippe Dhalluin's every reason to be proud of his range of 2016s.
+Mouton Rothschild - I always enjoy this short ride in a golf car from reception to the tasting room.
+Philippe Dhalluin has every reason to be proud of his range of 2016s.

 2016 Clerc Milon (55% C.Sauvignon + 29% Merlot + 13% C.Franc + 1% P:Verdot + 1% Carmenére) - as impressive as d'Armailhac with splendid acidity and fine structure.
 93p.